Deferiprone (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how deferiprone works.
 Tell your doctor if you are using any of the following:

 - Silymarin (milk thistle)

 - Do not take anything that contains aluminum, iron, or zinc within 4 hours before or after you take deferiprone.
 This includes antacids, multivitamins, and supplements.

 Warnings While Using This Medicine:

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- This medicine may cause your urine to turn red or brownish in color.
-This is normal and is nothing to worry about.
+- This medicine may cause your urine to turn red or brownish.
+This is normal.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.